 Kenya is the perfect destination for any type of traveler: adventurers will love climbing Africa’s second-highest mountain, Mt Kenya; foodies can enjoy their trip strolling through one of the many markets or cafes in the capital, Nairobi; and those looking for a once in a lifetime experience can do a wildlife safari through the plains of Samburu National Reserve.

 If you’ve dreamed of traveling to Kenya, now is the perfect time.
 Thanks to a recent initiative by the Kenyan government, it is easier than ever to obtain a visa to visit Kenya.
-Through an online platform, eligible citizens from China can get the correct travel authorization to Kenya, known as the Kenya eVisa, the electronic visa system.
+Through an online platform, eligible citizens from China can get the correct travel authorization to Kenya, known as the Kenya eVisa, the electronic visa system for travel to Kenya.

 Do Chinese Passport Holders Need a Visa for Kenya?